epv44/TwitchAPIWrapper/README.md

 1. GET /users/:user
 2. GET /user (requires Authorization)

-Protocol: UserPresenterDataSource
+DataSource Protocol: UserPresenterDataSource.

-DataSource Class: UserPresenter
+DataSource Class: UserPresenter.

 ## Unit Tests
 There are unit tests included with this project which may also be helpful to review when trying to better understand the library.